-We project that by 2035 global energy consumption will increase by 41% from today’s levels with virtually all (95%) the growth in non-OECD countries and more than half coming from India and China
+We project that by 2035 global energy consumption increases by 37% from today’s levels with virtually all (96%) the growth in non-OECD countries and more than half coming from India and China

-- World energy demand will be 41% higher in 2035 with India and China accounting for half the growth.
-Meanwhile inputs to power generation account for nearly 60% of the growth.
+- World energy demand is projected to be 37% higher in 2035 with India and China accounting for half the growth.
+By sector, inputs to power generation account for nearly 60% of the growth.

-- Russia remains the largest net exporter of energy with net exports meeting 4.2% of world energy demand in 2035.
-Europe will remain the world’s largest importer of natural gas while China becomes the world’s largest importer of oil.
+- Russia remains the largest net exporter of energy with net exports meeting 4% of world energy demand in 2035.
+Europe remains the largest importer of natural gas while China becomes the world’s largest oil importer.

-- By 2035, 72% of emissions are coming from the non-OECD, although per capita emissions in the non-OECD are still less than half the OECD level.
-Total carbon emissions will increase by 29%.
+- By 2035, over 70% of carbon emissions are produced from the non-OECD, although per capita emissions in the non-OECD are still less than half the OECD level.
+Total carbon emissions increase by 25%.

-- Natural gas supply will reach nearly 500 Bcf/d by 2035, with the US accounting for nearly 20%.
-Industry remains the primary destination (40%) and contributes most to growth (40%).
+- Natural gas supply reaches nearly 500 Bcf/d by 2035, with the US accounting for nearly 25%.
+Increased usage in the power and industrial sectors account for over 80% of total demand growth.